AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

 </table>

-For more information on the Automated Forms Conversion service, see the following articles:
+For more information on the Automated Forms Conversion service (AFCS), see the following articles:

 * [Introduction to Automated Forms Conversion service](introduction.md)
 * [Configure the Automated Forms Conversion service](configure-service.md)